Images protected by Greenhouse School Websites

 Music

-This half term in music, our focus is on body and tuned percussion.
-Through this unit of work, pupils will be learning about the history of calypso music, why it is important and how to play percussion instruments.
+This half term in music, our focus is on jazz music.
+Through this unit of work, pupils will be learning about the history of jazz music, where it comes from and the different techniques used to create jazz music.

 Learning Challenges: